workhorsylegacy/py-osinfo/README.md

 py-osinfo
 =========

-Get the OS type, brand, release, and kernel with Python.
+A module for getting the OS type, brand, release, and kernel with Python 2 & 3

 Py-osinfo should work without any extra programs or libraries, beyond what your OS provides.
 The goal is for this to work on every OS that Python